ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 critics obsessive about it?
 Why are they not looking for the real reasons for Tolkien's popularity?

+From a purely postmodernist angle this already fails because sex wasn't a major concern in literature before the 20th century; as an alternate reading, fine but it hardly invalidates anything.
+And once again, it fails the death of the author test anyway.

 #### Myth

 The excuse, "well if it's so much about myth, and myth has sex in it therefore it's broken" simply doesn't wash.
 This is lit. crits. other way of trying to get its cake and eat it; when cornered it declaims that it alone defines the argument.
-There is more to myth than sex or indeed religosity, and far more than the typical critics exposure to European myth, and this is a recurring theme in Tolkien criticism: the academic immaturity of its critics.
+There is more to myth than sex or indeed religiosity, and far more than the typical critics exposure to European myth, and this is a recurring theme in Tolkien criticism: the academic immaturity of its critics.
 Jenkyns is a good example of this: having ticked off his favourite comparisons, he goes on to "prove" that Tolkien fails them.
-He finds it impossible that Tolkien did not reference Wagner, or an explicit Catholicism, completely misunderstands Frodo's character development because it doesn't fit his preconceptions of the Hero, demonstrates his anaethema of medieval prose (virtually all lit. critics are), and you can read the rest of the list if you can be bothered finding it.
+He finds it impossible that Tolkien did not reference Wagner, or an explicit Catholicism, completely misunderstands Frodo's character development because it doesn't fit his preconceptions of the Hero, demonstrates his anathema of medieval prose (virtually all lit. critics are), and you can read the rest of the list if you can be bothered finding it.

+Again, from the postmodernist angle, you can play with all the readings you like, but you can't *prove* anything.
+It is actually incorrect to make such connections, remember?

-An example of this blindness is racism.
+Another example of this blindness is racism.
 Once again forgetting that Tolkien's aims are oblivious to modernist/post-modernist mores, critics decry his portrayals of orcs as irredeemably racist, a *...northern European's paranoid caricature.*  This is missing the point so obviously that it makes plain their ignorance of European myth, and exposes their desire to have literature remade in their own image.
 Like Frodo, one might wish to have an invasion of orcs just to wake them up from their easy relativism and hypocritical political correctness.
 How is Zoroastrian dualism so rife in the Near Eastern origins of much of Western ethical/religious thought, uncomfortably dovetailing with Western logic, supposed to be inappropriate here?
 What Western myth is without it?
 Arguing that it seems simplistic is simplistic itself, an excuse to dislike the work without really examining it.
 Without any continuum, how does one distinguish the grey character from the black and white?

 Modern critics react with fear and loathing to such symbolism but the books were never written for them.